UCL/scikit-surgerydocker/README.md

 ![Directory Structure](./images/directory-structure.png)

 Run the following command to create the image by the name `my-project`.
 You can your image any thing you want.
-**Note:** The following command will only work if you are in the same directory where the `Dockerfile` is stored.
+**Note:** The following command will only work if you are in the same directory where the `Dockerfile` is saved.
 In our case `Dockerfile` is in the root directory of the repo.
 ```
 cd scikit-surgerydocker
 docker build . -t my-project